moriaMedallia/MedalliaDigital-Exams/Mobile-Exam/README.md

 * Keep in mind that in the future, the app should be able to support more types, other than alert.

-- When the user tap the button, one action should be chosen by the actions settigns.
+- When the user taps the button, one action should be chosen by the actions settings.

 ##### Configuration